 The Red Line will travel 14.1 miles between west Baltimore County and east Baltimore City, stopping at 19 proposed stations listed below.
 In addition to serving downtown Baltimore, the line will also reach key Baltimore institutions like the Social Security Administration, University of Maryland at Baltimore and the Johns Hopkins Bayview Medical Center Campus, as well as local attractions such as the Inner Harbor, Gwynn Falls Trails, the historic communities of West Baltimore, as well as the historic Fells Point community.

-To see a map of the station locations and to learn more about the station planning process, visit the Stations page.
+To see a map of the station locations and to learn more about the station planning process, visit the Maps & Stations page.

 - Centers for Medicare & Medicaid Services